dlaliberte/bikeshed-intro/index.md

 </blockquote>
 -->

-### Add Algorithms
+## Add Algorithms

-Once you have some WebIDL declarations of functions and types of parameters, then you can define an **algorithm** for each function in terms of Web IDL along with Infra declarations for internal data structures.
+Once you have some WebIDL declarations of functions and types of parameters, then you can define an **algorithm** for each function in terms of Web IDL along with Infra declarations for internal state.
 Use a `<div class="algorithm">` container for your algorithm steps, so Bikeshed can add nice default styling to make the algorithms easier to read.

 ```markdown
 <div algorithm="my-algorithm">